- Feral Animals in the American South: An Evolutionary History. Studies in Environment and History series, Cambridge University Press, 2016.

-- “Swamp Things: Invasive Species as Environmental Disasters.”
-In Disaster and Risk in the Gulf South: Two Centuries of Catastrophe, Risk, and Resilience, edited by Cindy Ermus.
-Baton Rouge: Louisiana State University Press, 2018. (co-authored with Cindy Ermus)
+- “Swamp Things: Invasive Species as Environmental Disasters,” with Cindy Ermus.
+In Environmental Disaster in the Gulf South: Two Centuries of Catastrophe, Risk, and Resilience, edited by Cindy Ermus (Baton Rouge, LA: Louisiana State University Press, 2018), 103-130.

 - “Path to the Present.”
-In Cambridge Handbook on Evolutionary Ethics, edited by Michael Ruse and Robert J. Richards.
-New York: Cambridge University Press, 2017.
+In Cambridge Handbook on Evolutionary Ethics, edited by Michael Ruse and Robert J. Richards (New York, NY: Cambridge University Press, 2017), 72-86.

 - “Beasts of Burden: Feral Burros in the American West.”
-In The Historical Animal, edited by Susan Nance, 38-53.
-Syracuse University Press, 2015.
+In The Historical Animal, edited by Susan Nance (Syracuse, NY: Syracuse University Press, 2015), 38-53.

-- “Sociobiology and Evolutionary Psychology.”
-In A Companion to the History of American Science, edited by Georgina Montgomery and Mark Largent.
-Wiley, 2015. (co-authored with Michael Ruse)
+- “Sociobiology and Evolutionary Psychology,” with Michael Ruse.
+In A Companion to the History of American Science, edited by Georgina Montgomery and Mark Largent (Hoboken, NJ: Wiley, 2015), 252-262.

 - “Edward O. Wilson and the Organicist Tradition.”
 Journal of the History of Biology 46 (2013): 599-630.

-- “Roots of Multilevel Selection: Concepts of Biological Individuality in the Early Twentieth Century.”
-History and Philosophy of the Life Sciences 35 (2013): 505-532. (co-authored with Christina L. Kwapich and Martha Lang.)
-Reprinted in The Historical and Conceptual Place of Multi-Level Selection in Evolution, edited by Ciprian Jeler.
-London: Macmillan, 2017.
+- “Roots of Multilevel Selection: Concepts of Biological Individuality in the Early Twentieth Century,” with Christina L. Kwapich and Martha Lang.
+History and Philosophy of the Life Sciences 35 (2013): 505-532.

 - “American Gibraltar: Key West during World War II.”
 Florida Historical Quarterly 90 (2012): 393-425.